ruvents-legacy/paginator/README.md

     // required
     ->setProvider(new IterableProvider($data))
     // defaults to 1
-    // when out of range of estimated pages, CurrentPageOutOfRangeException is thrown ->setCurrent(2)
+    // when out of range of estimated pages, PageOutOfRangeException is thrown ->setCurrent(2)
     // defaults to 2
     ->setProximity(1)